 Example: You write that you are handling a case on behalf of a sophisticated claimant against ABC broker‐dealer, and that email gets into ABC's defense counsel’s hands.
 Even if you don't provide the name of your client, the email could come back to haunt you.
 For example, if the case you described in your email is your only case against ABC, you can expect ABC to point that out, leading to an inference that the claimant sitting next to you is the sophisticated investor you described in your email.
 You shouldn't say your client is sophisticated unless you are certain that you will want to take that position at the hearing, in settlement discussions, and so on.

-Save time-use the subject line.
+Save time — use the subject line.
 PIABA list‐serves generate a lot of email.
 To ensure efficiency, please head the following advice:

 Inquiries about arbitrators.
 If you are inquiring about New York arbitrators, say so on the subject line.
 That way, members who know nothing about New York arbitrators can disregard your email.